 Find a well-ventilated spot where you can safely spray paint and be sure to protect the ground with old newspapers or a drop cloth.
 Set up your tree following the included directions.

-The tree used here is a white 6 1/2-foot tree.
-You don't need to use white but it will take lighter/pastel colors better and may need less coats of paint than a forest green one.
+The spray paint Christmas tree used here is a white 6 1/2-foot tree.
+You don't need to use white but it will take lighter/pastel paint colors better and may need fewer coats of paint than a darker forest green one.

 If your tree is not pre-lit, use icicle lights to light your tree.
 The strand can be easily wrapped around the tree and then you can go back in and wrap the little icicle strands around branches.